 New interiors by Goddard Littlefair are wild with pattern and bold in design with a playful energy that’s reflective of the area.

-You can expect great food and drink from the Spanish kitchen and tapas BiBo restaurant by Michelin starred chef Dani García.
+You can expect great food and drink from the Spanish kitchen and tapas BiBo restaurant by Michelin-awarded chef Dani García.
 Christina’s only sources food from local and independent farmers, suppliers and brands that make a social impact.

 To top it off, guests get access to the outdoor pool and can take breakfast at the Altitude rooftop terrace which is otherwise only open to private members.